top of page

 For further instructions, go to Hands On As We Grow.

-3. A Stained Glass Vase – This is our favorite Mother’s Day gift for Kindergarteners because it’s the gift that keeps on giving!
+3. A Stained Glass Vase.
+This is our favorite Mother's Day gift for kindergarteners because it's the gift that keeps on giving.
 This beautiful vase can serve as one part of a two-part gift.
-Older siblings or a spouse can bring the fresh flowers, and your little artist can make the fun, eye-catching container to hold them.
-You can also make this a table centerpiece or a fun mantle-piece.
+Older siblings or a spouse can bring the fresh flowers, and your little artist can make the eye-catching container to hold them.
+You can also use it as a table centerpiece or a fun mantle piece.

 Click the link for this craft courtesy of the GLUESTICKS blog.